Assist clients with medication

 The student will also be required to meet the foundation skills when enrolling into this unit of competency.

-The target group for this program is typically existing workers within the health care industry who will be expected to administer medication or assist clients with the administration of medication.
+The target group for this program is typically existing workers within the health care industry who will be expected to assist medication or assist clients with the administration of medication.

 Existing workers include: